 I have had my green card for 3 years but I have been married to my U.S. citizen spouse for less than 3 years.
 Can I apply?

-No. To apply for naturalization based on marriage, you must have been married to your U.S. citizen spouse for a full 3 years and have had your green card for 3 years.
+No. To apply for naturalization based on marriage, you must have been married to and living with your U.S. citizen spouse for a full 3 years and have had your green card for 3 years.
 You should not file 90 days early if you have not been married for 3 full years.